mjordan/islandora_themekey/README.md

 # Islandora Themekey

-Provides a set of [Themekey](https://dupal.org/project/themekey) theme-switching rules for Islandora objects.
+Provides [Themekey](https://dupal.org/project/themekey) theme-switching rules for Islandora objects.
 In a nutshell, this module will change your site's theme based on attributes of Islandora objects.
 Currently, only rules based on Islandora object collection membership are supported.
 You can use the 'drupal:path' property to switch the theme when viewing a particular Islandora object, such as a collection.

 Note that Islandora objects that are in multiple collections may not trigger a rule, since only the first collection that an object is in is inspected.
 This limitation will be resolved in a future version of this module.